rodolfoamancio/LAMC/README.md

 ### Post-processing
 The files generated during the simulation can be processed to generate relevant statistics and other results for analysis.
 Inside the folder `scripts` there are pre-implemented codes for these tasks alongside a `README.md` with a detailed explanation on each `.py` file.

+### Multiprocessing
+Monte Carlo algorithms are intrinsically serial structures, however multiple independent simulations can be executed in parallel.
+For such cases the script `run_multiprocessing.py` in the folder `scripts` can be used.
+Further details at the `README.md` file on the corresponding folder.

 ## References
 The development of this code has been made possible by several research materials mainly, but not restricted, to:
 1. Frenkel, Daan, and Berend Smit.
 Understanding molecular simulation: from algorithms to applications.
 Vol. 1.
 Elsevier, 2001.